 Yes.
-It most likely will.
+It most likely will cause positive results.
 Remember when we answered what is HHCP hemp, it was described that HHCP is a product of hydrogenated HHC which is a derivative of THC.
-While most standard drug tests will not test for HHCP specifically, most standard drug tests WILL test for THC-related metabolites which HHCP will likely fall under.
+While most standard urine tests will not test for HHCP specifically, most standard drug tests that collect a urine sample WILL test for THC-related metabolites which HHCP will likely fall under.

-Consider as well that HHCP is believed by some to be more potent than the other THC derivatives mentioned.
-If that’s the case, then HHCP will more likely show up in drug tests versus other THC derivatives.
+Consider as well that products including HHCP is believed by some to be more potent than the other THC derivatives mentioned.
+If that’s the case, then HHCP will more likely show up in drug tests as positive versus other THC derivatives.

 How to use HHCP?